 Why use an ESB?

 Increasing organizational agility by reducing time to market for new initiatives is one of the most common reasons that companies implement an ESB as the backbone of their IT infrastructure.
-An ESB architecture facilitates this by providing a simple, well defined, "pluggable" system that scales really well.
-Additionally, an ESB provides a way to leverage your existing systems and expose them to new applications using its communication and transformation capabilities.
+An ESB architecture facilitates this by providing a simple, well defined, "pluggable" system that scales well.
+In addition, ESB integration provides a way to leverage your existing systems and expose them to new applications.

 Let's examine how a simple Bank Loan processing application can be implemented using an ESB architecture.
 In this example, we'll utilize a canonical messaging format and the Mule product to handle communication and transformation between services.